kadiraktass/Smove/firmware/README.md

 ## Usage

 Setup the hardware and switch on the power.
+Send commands to RPi.

 ## RPi script